Alperen Şengün: 2023–24 season: Breakthrough

-Following a frustrating stretch in which the team recorded back-to-back 60-loss seasons, the Houston Rockets dismissed Stephen Silas as head coach.
-Several weeks later, the front office hired defensive-minded coach Ime Udoka as his replacement.
-Udoka announced plans to build the offense around Şengün and to maximize his unique skill set as a passing big man, while also focusing on improving his defensive capabilities.
+Following recorded back-to-back 60-loss seasons, the Houston Rockets dismissed Stephen Silas as head coach and hired coach Ime Udoka.
+Udoka planned to build the offense around Şengün, while also focusing on improving his defense.
 On 31 October 2023, the Rockets announced that they had exercised Şengün's fourth-year option.
-In a home victory over the Charlotte Hornets, Şengün became the youngest center in NBA history to reach 500 assists at age 21 years and 99 days old, surpassing Nikola Jokić's previous record of 22 years and 40 days.
-On 20 November 2023, Şengün became the youngest player in Rockets history to record at least 2,000 points, 1,000, rebounds, and 500 assists at age 21 years and 114 days old during a 105–104 loss to the Los Angeles Lakers.
-He surpassed the previous record held by Rodney McCray, who reached the same totals at 24 years and 58 days in 1985.
+In a victory over the Charlotte Hornets, Şengün became the youngest center to reach 500 assists, surpassing Nikola Jokić's previous record.
+On 20 November 2023, Şengün became the youngest player in Rockets history to record at least 2,000 points, 1,000, rebounds, and 500 assists, surpassing the previous record held by Rodney McCray.
 On 23 December 2023, Şengün scored 37 points, along with 11 rebounds and six assists in a 106–104 win against the New Orleans Pelicans.